-Sensory Table Fillers & Tools
+Sensory Table Fillers

 Plan and reflect about what materials you want to put in your table.
 I change out the sensory table filler and tools every two weeks or so when my theme changes.
-If you want sensory table ideas for each theme (with real classroom photographs) check out my FREE Curriculum Guide HERE I always connect the material to what we are learning about and what my students are interested in.
+If you want sensory table ideas for each theme (with real classroom photographs), check out my FREE Curriculum Guide HERE.
+I always connect the material to what we are learning about and what my students are interested in.

 Sensory Table Tools

-Every week in my lesson plans I have a learning objective for the sensory table.
+Every week in my lesson plans, I have a learning objective for the sensory table.
 Adding different tools to the sensory table will support different objectives and learning domains.
-I get most of my tools from the Dollar store, Target Dollar Spot, Walmart, or Amazon.
+I get most of my tools from the dollar store, Target Dollar Spot, Walmart, or Amazon.
 Here is a giant list of some of my favorite Sensory table tools.

 As teachers, we always need to know why we are doing an activity and be able to justify it.